tenzir/tenzir/web/blog/contextualization-made-simple/index.md

 As principled engineers, we took those requirements to the drawing board and built a solution that meets all of them.
-Two foundations of the Tenzir architecture made it possible to arrive at an elegant solution that results in a simple yet powerful user experience : (1) a pipeline-based data flow model, and (2) the ability to manage state at continuously running Tenzir nodes.
+Two foundations of the Tenzir architecture made it possible to arrive at an elegant solution that results in a simple-yet-powerful user experience: (1) a pipeline-based data flow model, and (2) the ability to manage state at continuously running Tenzir nodes.
 Let's walk through a typical use case that explains the building blocks.

 :::info Example Scenario
-During a compromise assessment, the security engineer Pada Wan is tasked with finding out whether the constituency  performs any connections to known command-and-control servers.
-As an intelligence-driven trained mind, Pada identifies that  threat actors targeting the constituency use the malware families Dridex, Heodo (aka Emotet), TrickBot, QakBot (aka QuakBot / Qbot) and BazarLoader (aka BazarBackdoor).
-Pada then finds the OSINT feed [Feodo Tracker](https://feodotracker.abuse.ch/) that tracks attacker infrastructure of these malware families.

-The organization uses a combination of Zeek and Suricata to monitor their networks.
-Pada now wants to leverage flow logs to identify possible connections to botnets.
-How do they bring the Feodo data to the network logs?
+During a compromise assessment, the security engineer Pada Wan is tasked with finding out whether the constituency initiates any connections to known command-and-control servers.
+Pada takes the [ThreatFox](https://threatfox.abuse.ch/) OSINT feed, a community malware where practioners can share IOCs containing IPs, domains, URLs, and hashes.
+Pada's organization uses Suricata to monitor their networks and now wants to leverage DNS logs to identify possible lookups to known attacker infrastructure.

 Pada, follwing first principles, remembers: *"Through a pipeline strong and wise, safe the constituency will stay, hmm."*